Alex Blumberg

 Alex Blumberg is an American entrepreneur, radio journalist, former producer for public radio and television, best known for his work with This American Life, Planet Money, and How to Save a Planet.
-He is the co-founder and CEO of the podcast network Gimlet Media.
+He was the co-founder and CEO of the podcast network Gimlet Media.

 Career

 Blumberg received a B.A. from Oberlin College and is currently an adjunct professor of journalism at Columbia University.
 After graduating, Blumberg lived in Russia for a year before returning to his hometown of Cincinnati, Ohio and eventually moving to Chicago.
 In Chicago, he taught science at a private school for four years.
 In 1994, he spent the summer interning at Harper's Magazine in Brooklyn.
 Later, he was introduced to Ira Glass through a mutual connection and was able to land a position as an administrative assistant on This American Life.
 From 1999 to 2014 he was the producer for the public radio show This American Life and his stories were regularly featured on the show.
 From 2007 to 2009 he was the executive producer of the television version of This American Life.

 Prior to This American Life, he worked as a freelance radio reporter, contributing to This American Life, the Savvy Traveller and Chicago Public Radio.
 In 2008 he collaborated with National Public Radio economics correspondent Adam Davidson to co-host the Planet Money podcast, which posts new episodes twice weekly.